 This contribution presents methods to refine subblock motion based on template matching (TM).
 Firstly, TM-based control points refinement is proposed for uni-directional affine candidates.
-Secondly, the motion shift to locate sbTMVP is also refined by TM.
+Secondly, the motion shift to locate SbTMVP is also refined by TM.
 It is reported that on top of ECM-7.0, simulation results of the proposed method are as below: